 In short, I’m more of an “engineer” than a “scientist.”

 The answer defaults to the type of work you do.
 Are you learning everything you possibly can about a topic?
 Or, just learning enough to do something practical with your knowledge?

-Surprisingly to many, you can do both engineering and scientific work.
+Surprising to many, you can do both engineering and scientific work.
 Because nowhere does it say you can’t seek knowledge while building things.
-And the notion your title on paper dictates what you can do, is ridiculous.
-Your abilities are the deciding factor of what you can do.

 Are engineers considered scientists to you?
 Do you think engineers rely on scientists more, or vice versa?

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.